Punjab CM Mann, SP's Shivpal attack BJP over UCC issue | Politics

 - India

-Questioning the BJP’s argument of implementing the UCC that it was ''envisaged in the constitution'', Mann said that the constitution also asks to implement the common set of civil laws if all citizens are socially equal.
+Questioning the BJP line that the UCC was ''envisaged in the Constitution'', Mann argued that its implementation has to take place only when all citizens are socially equal.

-“Are we socially equal?
-No. There are still many people who are suppressed...,” Mann said.

 Meanwhile, in Uttar Pradesh on Tuesday senior Samajwadi Party leader Shivpal Yadav raised similar questions on the UCC issue and accused the BJP of indulging in ''polarisation''.